transloadit/uppy/README.md

 Nope, as mentioned previously, the `XHRUpload` plugin is old-school and just works with everything.
 However, you need [`uppy-server`](https://github.com/transloadit/uppy-server) if you’d like your users to be able to pick files from Instagram, Google Drive or Dropbox (more services coming).
 And you can add [tus](http://tus.io) if you want resumability.

-### Why is all this goodness free?

-As with [tus.io](https://tus.io), [Transloadit](https://transloadit.com) is giving this project to the world in the hopes that a small percentage of users won't care for the ops-headaches involved with running Uppy/tus/encoding servers and will come to the source.
-We (Transloadit) run hosted versions of all these addons.
-But as said: Uppy is already valuable to add to your current 'Apache setup' without ever spending a dime on us :) and we will keep it that way forever.

 ### Does Uppy support S3 uploads?

 Yes, there is an S3 plugin, check out the [docs](https://uppy.io/docs/aws-s3/) for more!

+### Why is all this goodness free?

+Transloadit's team is small and we have a shared ambition to make a living from open source.
+By giving away projects like [tus.io](https://tus.io) and [Uppy](https://uppy.io), we're hoping to advance the state of the art, make life a tiny little bit better for everyone, and in doing so have rewarding jobs and get some eyes on our commercial service: [a content ingestion & processing platform](https://transloadit.com).
+Our thinking is that if just a fraction of our open source userbase can see the appeal of hosted versions straight from the source, that could already be enough to sustain our work.
+So far this is working out!
+We're able to dedicate 80% of our time to open source and haven't gone bankrupt just yet :D

 ## Contributions are welcome